ch-gopi/Python-Django/README.md

 The initial aim is to provide a single full-time position on REST framework.
 Every single sign-up makes a significant impact towards making that possible.

-Many thanks to all our wonderful sponsors, and in particular to our premium backers, Sentry, Stream, Spacinov, Retool, bit.io, PostHog, CryptAPI, and FEZTO.

 Overview
 Django REST framework is a powerful and flexible toolkit for building Web APIs.